smolang/SemanticObjects/website/source/tutorial/knowledge-modelling.rst

 Semantic Technologies
 ----------------------

 Knowledge can be described ad hoc or in a structural manner.
-Semantic Technologies facilitate the description of structured knowledge, consistency checking and reasoning
+Semantic Technologies facilitate the description of structured knowledge, consistency checking and reasoning.

 RDF (Resource Description Framework)
 -------------------------------------

-Data in expressed using triple pattern, which consists of a *subject*, a *predicate* and an *object*.
+In the semantic technology context, information is expressed by triples (facts), which consists of a *subject*, a *predicate* and an *object*.

 Example: